Frequently asked questions – Softwood lumber

 How will my company be affected by the administrative review process?

-Not all companies that are subject to a review are necessarily individually examined, however.
+Not all companies that are subject to a review are necessarily individually examined.
 The U.S. Department of Commerce generally selects only a handful of respondents for individual examination.
-Individually examined companies (whether mandatory or voluntary respondents) will need to provide detailed information about their financial situation and operations during the respective anti-dumping and countervailing periods of review and will be provided with their own individual assessment and duty deposit rates at the conclusion of the administrative reviews.
+Individually examined companies (whether mandatory or voluntary respondents) will need to provide detailed financial and organizational information for the period of review, and will be provided with their own individual assessment and duty deposit rates at the conclusion of the administrative reviews.
 The remaining companies that are subject to the reviews (i.e. those not individually examined) will be given a new "non-selected rate" as a result of the reviews (also referred to as an "all others" rate).
-This new "non-selected rate" will be determined by an average of the final rates for the individually examined respondents.
+The "non-selected rate" is a weighted average of the final rates for the individually examined respondents.

-The new individual or non-selected rates determined through the administrative reviews will establish the cash deposit rates on a going-forward basis and will establish assessment rates on past entries which occurred during the period of review.
+The new individual or non-selected rates determined through the administrative reviews will establish the cash deposit rates on a going-forward basis and will establish assessment rates for entries during the period of review.
 This means that if the final administrative review rates are higher than the cash deposit rates in place at the time the goods were entered, importers of record subject to the administrative reviews would be issued an invoice for the difference on shipments made during the period of review.
-Likewise, if the administrative review rates are lower than the cash deposit rates in place at the time the goods were entered, these importers of record would be entitled to a refund.
+Conversely, if the administrative review rates are lower than the cash deposit rates in place at the time the goods were entered, importers of record would be issued a refund.

 If no administrative review request is made for a company, the company's shipments that were entered during the period of review will be automatically liquidated at the cash deposit rate that was in effect at the time the entry was made.
-While this provides certainty to a company as to the amount of duties that will ultimately be owed, it also means that the company could not benefit from any legal victory (i.e. under NAFTA Chapter 19/CUSMA Chapter 10) with respect to those entries as duties would already have been disbursed to the U.S. Treasury.
+While this provides certainty to a company as to the amount of duties that will ultimately be owed, it also means that the company could not benefit from any legal victory (i.e. under NAFTA Chapter 19/CUSMA Chapter 10, or before the U.S. Court of International Trade) with respect to those entries, as duties would already have been disbursed to the U.S. Treasury.
 Furthermore, in the previous softwood lumber dispute, duties from entries that had been liquidated were not available as part of the settlement in the 2006 Softwood Lumber Agreement.

 If my company is selected as a mandatory or voluntary respondent, can my company represent itself in an administrative review?
 Should my company retain legal counsel?